CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 #### CON.3.A5 Regular data backup [IT operation]

 Regular backups MUST be performed.
 At least the data MUST be backed up on a regular basis, which can not be derived from other information.
-The backups created MUST be protected against third party access.
+The created data backups MUST be protected from third party access.
 It must be regularly tested whether the backup works as desired, especially if backed up data can be easily replayed

 ### 3.2 Standard requirements